Hallypop (Philippine TV channel)

+Hallypop was established on September 20, 2020 as the Philippine version of Hallypop, owned by GMA Network, Inc. It serves since 2024 as a digital linear web television platform owned by American company Jungo TV.

-Hallypop (stylized in all lowercase with a 2D Kapuso Heart logo) is a Philippine free-to-air television channel owned by American company Jungo TV in partnership with GMA Network Inc. The channel was on test broadcast from September 6–19, 2020; and was officially launched on September 20, 2020.
-It operates daily from 6:00 AM to 12:00 MN.
+Previously, it was a digital free-to-air television channel in partnership with GMA Network Inc. The channel was on test broadcast from September 6–19, 2020; and was officially launched on September 20, 2020.
+It operated daily from 6:00 AM to 12:00 MN and goes off-air during Holy Week (yearly) from Maundy Thursday to Black Saturday.
+The said channel ceased its operations on September 20, 2024.

+In November 2024, a week after its closure, Jungo TV revived Hallypop as a linear digital channel on its own streaming service Jungo Pinoy.

 Overview

 Dubbed as the world's first Asian pop culture channel, Hallypop airs contents outsourced from SBS, including reality show (Running Man), music variety (K-pop Star, and JYP’s Party People), KBS' Music Bank, and from Front Row Channel which features live concerts with featured performances from the world's top musical acts.

 History

 Plans

 In 2019, GMA Network Inc. announced its plans to invest for its second phase transition to digital television, including a partnership with U.S.-based global entertainment company Jungo TV and Philippine telecommunications conglomerate PLDT-Smart to distribute content across all of its channels.
-As part of their ongoing transition and the launch of their own digital television box, the network launched its first subchannel aside from their two main channels via Heart of Asia in the lineup of DZBB-DTV Channel 15.
+As part of their ongoing transition and the launch of their own digital television box, the network launched its first subchannel aside from their two main channels via Heart of Asia Channel in the lineup of DZBB-DTV Channel 15.